BioCUCKOO/CKI/README.md

 Perl (v5.26.3 or later) program with modules (Statistics::Distributions).

 ### Hardware Requirements
-All codes and softwares could run on a "normal" desktop computer, no non-standard hardware is needed.<br>
+All codes could run on a "normal" desktop computer, no non-standard hardware is needed.<br>
 <br>

 # Contact